 If you have any financial concerns about doing a placement or possibly an internship, then speak to a Careers Adviser or contact Student Money Advice in Student Services.
 Go to the Student Money Advice website.

 The University has more advice on funding during an unpaid placement.
 See planning your finances for your placement year.

 There is also the Discretionary Internship Bursary for work experience taken outside of a normal placement year.
-Find out about more about the Discretionary Internship Bursary.
+Find out more about the Discretionary Internship Bursary.

 Employers and work experience

-There are several organisations who are committed to improving social mobility and wish to diversify their workforce.
+There are several organisations that are committed to improving social mobility and wish to diversify their workforce.
 These organisations offer schemes to support those students and graduates from non-traditional backgrounds to gain work experience and also apply for specific graduate schemes.

 Some of these can be found by searching the opportunities tab in MyFuture using the keyword 'social mobility'.
 Or by choosing 'equality and diversity' as the type of opportunity.
 Go to MyFuture.